Christopher Bell (scholar): Education and professional background

-Bell was honored as a sexual icon of 2009 on the About.com: Sexuality Web site.
+Bell was honored as a sexual icon of 2009 on the About.com: Sexuality website.
 He was a frequent invited speaker around the world on the topic of HIV/AIDS, race and disability.
 As an HIV-positive African American gay man diagnosed in 1997, Bell began speaking about HIV/AIDS education soon after he was diagnosed.
 He was included in an Emmy-nominated AIDS public service announcement for MTV.
-He was quoted as an expert on AIDS prevention/education in a 2003 New York Times Magazine article about gay black men living on the "down low."
+He was quoted as an expert on AIDS prevention/education in a 2003 New York Times Magazine article about gay black men living on the "down low".
 In 2009, he was interviewed for HIV Plus magazine on the topic of whether HIV transmission is murder.

-Bell held a BA in English from the University of Central Missouri and an MA in English with an emphasis in rhetoric from the University of Illinois at Chicago.
-He was a doctoral candidate in English at Nottingham Trent University (Great Britain) specializing in cultural studies and use of rhetoric in disability discourse, where his Ph.D. thesis topic was the "spectacle of American AIDS."
+Bell held a BA in English from the University of Central Missouri and an MA in English with an emphasis in rhetoric from the University of Illinois Chicago.
+He was a doctoral candidate in English at Nottingham Trent University in the United Kingdom, specializing in cultural studies and use of rhetoric in disability discourse, where his Ph.D. thesis topic was the "spectacle of American AIDS".